Table of Contents

 - Purpose: You must explain in detail why the company or organization collects certain data from its users.
 This section must explain why the data is needed and how it will be used.

-There are almost as many different types of privacy policies as there are types of companies.
-Below are 6 sample privacy policies from some of the largest companies on the web:
+There are almost as many different types of privacy documents as there are types of companies.
+Below are 6 privacy policies examples from some of the largest companies on the web:

 Example #1.
 Google